Dylan Marlowe

 Dylan Marlowe (born June 9, 1997) is an American country music singer-songwriter from Statesboro, Georgia signed to Sony Music Nashville.
+He released his debut album, Mid-Twenties Crisis in 2024.
+In addition to his work as a solo artist, Marlowe is the frontman for country and punk rock band 80 Acres, which he founded in 2026 alongside Christian Strahley, Ethan Leak, David Medlin, and John Frisch.

 Early life

 Marlowe was born in Statesboro, Georgia.
 He grew up with a mix of music influences—his mom loved country, while his dad was a drummer in a Christian heavy metal band.
 Before getting into music, he was really into baseball and liked spending time hunting and fishing.
 He started learning guitar during his senior year of high school and began writing songs, inspired by artists like Eric Church, Kenny Chesney, Linkin Park, and Blink-182.
 He went to Georgia Southern University for a short time but dropped out after one semester.
 After that, he worked with his dad in construction and played at local bars and open-mic nights.

 Career

 Early career (2018–2021)

 In 2018, his father told him to either move to Nashville or keep working construction.
 Marlowe relocated to Nashville, Tennessee shortly before the start of the COVID-19 pandemic and signed a publishing and artist development deal with Play It Again Entertainment in 2020.
 The following year, he made a country version of Olivia Rodrigo’s “drivers license.”
 It went viral and helped him gain over 500,000 TikTok followers.